audgirka/ansible-portal-chart/README.md

 ### Dependencies

 This chart depends on the productized [RHDH Backstage chart](https://github.com/redhat-developer/rhdh-chart).
-Use the following command to add the productized chart repository:
+If installing manually, use the following command to add the productized chart repository:

 ```console
 helm repo add redhat-developer-hub https://charts.openshift.io